microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 ## Prepare the Azure Cosmos DB database

-From Section 00, you should already have a CosmosDB account named `sclabc-<unique string>`.
+From Section 00, you should already have a Cosmos DB account named `sclabc-<unique string>`.

-- Click on the "Data Explorer" menu item
+- Click on the `Data Explorer` menu item
   - Expand the container named `azure-spring-apps-cosmosdb`.
   - In that container, expand the container named `City`.
-  - Click on "Items" and use the "New Item" button to create some sample items using the contents below:
+  - Click on `Items` and use the `New Item` button to create some sample items using the contents below:

     ```json
     {